ovh/docs/pages/cloud/dedicated/asa_eol/guide.en-gb.md

 ## Summary

 OVHcloud has announced the end of its support for the Cisco ASA Firewall feature for dedicated servers.<br>
-Active services will be discontinued on the 28th February 2022 at 10:00 UTC, end of support date.<br>
+Active services will be discontinued on the 31st August 2022 at 10:00 UTC, end of support date.<br>
 This step follows the end-of-sales of this product which occurred in late 2019.

 You can track the operation using this [status task](https://bare-metal-servers.status-ovhcloud.com/incidents/nv71djpdxzzq).